Dshami120/CS5910_sys_NYSParks/README.md

 `ai.php` provides the public AI guide interface.

-`ai-api.php` handles the backend API call pattern using the OpenAI / ChatGPT API for the chat function.
+`ai-api.php` handles the backend API call pattern.
 The front-end sends the user message and recent chat history.
-The API key configuration is commented near the top of `ai-api.php` so it can be edited for the local or hosted setup.
 If a live API key/backend is not configured, the page still provides a clear place for that feature.

 ### Map page

 `map.php` loads park records and prepares map-friendly data such as name, region, address, latitude, longitude, image, and summary.

 `map-api.php` contains a helper for checking whether a Google Maps API key is configured.
-The Google Maps API key configuration is commented near the top of `map-api.php` so it can be edited for the local or hosted setup.

 ---